kepaodri/Alien_Screamer_Synth/README.md

 ##  Project Description
 The **Alien Screamer** Analog Noise Box is a classic Lo-Fi analog synthesizer designed by Ray Wilson of *Music From Outer Space*.
 It serves as an excellent introductory project for synth-DIY enthusiasts, providing a hands-on way to learn about oscillators, modulation, and integrated circuit amplification.
+For more detailed technical information and the original schematics, visit the [MFOS Alien Screamer Noise Box](https://musicfromouterspace.com/analogsynth_new/ALIENSCREAMER/ALIENSCREAMER.php)

 ## 🚀 Main Features
 * **Wide-Range VCO:** A ramp-core oscillator driven by an exponential V-to-I converter, capable of frequencies from sub-audio clicks to 10kHz.